Tairovik/personal-site/content/pages/portfolio/project-8.md

   - content: >
       Designing the admin dashboard with simplicity & efficacy on mind.
 Making sure that its' users will have a clear view on what's going on the platform, with intuitive controls to provide ease of control.

       With a usability first approach, all of the required functions are no more than two interactions away, which makes the workflow of the admin fluid and in turn increases their productivity.

+      The gained end result is a product with consistent and accessible design, removing any obstacles from our users and the usage of data to their benefits.
     type: text_section
 seo:
   title: Afdal Analytics